Automated Clearing House (ACH)

 To add money from your linked bank account into your Wethos Payments Account.

-A Wethos profile that can be viewed by all Wethos users on the Discover page.
+A Wethos profile that can be viewed by all Wethos users on the People page.

 The money you spend on something.
 Expenses will appear as line items in your Transactions tab and you can designate additional expenses when creating an invoice for your client.